aep/pug-rs/README.md

 ====================

-since i no longer work with rust, this crate is canceled as well. it is failry simple anyway and i i ever work with pug/jade again, i'll probably reimplement it in zetz.
+since i no longer work with rust, this crate is canceled as well. it is fairly simple anyway and if i ever work with pug/jade again, i'll probably reimplement it in zetz.

 pug (jade) templates